kibook/s1kd-tools/tools/s1kd-metadata/README.md

 new value for the metadata (the program uses this same format when outputting all metadata if no &lt;name&gt; is specified).

+-d, --date-format &lt;fmt&gt;
+The format to use for dates in certain metadata (currently, only the "modified" metadata).

 -E, --editable
 When showing all metadata, only list editable items.
 This is useful when creating a file for use with the -c option.